Quick Answer

 VisualBoy Advance Emulator – M

-VisualBoy Advance (VBA-M)is the best GBA emulator that lets you play Game Boy, Game Boy Color and Game Boy Advance games on your computer.
-Also, you can play Super Game Boy and Super Game Boy 2 games on VBA – M emulator.
+VisualBoy Advance (VBA-M)is the best GBA emulator that lets you play Game Boy, Game Boy Color, and Game Boy Advance games on your computer.
+Also, you can play Super Game Boy and Super Game Boy 2 games on the VBA – M emulator.
 It is one of the most popular game emulators for GBA titles that lets you play retro games on your PC.

 Features:

-- GameShark Support: VBA – M comes with built-in GameShark support.
+- Comes with built-in GameShark support.

 Pros | Cons |